 Plus, you can save money and time by making our homemade Bisquick recipe.

 Best of all, it is easy to prepare a large batch of turkey sausage balls at once in only 30 minutes.
 You then have some ready in hand for serving immediately and have plenty to freeze for later.

-- Ground turkey sausage – I prefer the Jennie-O brand for this recipe.
+- Ground turkey sausage – We prefer the Jennie-O brand for this recipe.
 You can also try the hot version for a real kick of heat.

 - Sharp cheddar cheese – extra sharp cheddar gives a nice tangy cheesiness, but the flavor of Colby or Monterey Jack would also work well.

 - Bisquick baking mix – this binds the meatball ingredients together.
-If you don’t have one, don’t worry!
-You can make your own homemade DIY baking mix with this linked guide.
+If you don’t have any on hand, whip up some homemade baking mix instead.

 - Parmesan cheese – we love this aged cheese for a tasty boost and to prevent chewy, dry meatballs.

 Avoid the temptation to use pre-shredded cheese.
 We recommend that you buy a block and shred it yourself.
 Packaged shredded cheese contains anti-caking agents that can cause your sausage balls to crack and dry out.

 Tips for Making Turkey Meatballs